MykytaPetrenko/MetaReForge-Docs/_sources/workflow.md.txt

 - Specify the path for saving the updated file.
 - Click **"Armature to DNA"**.
 MetaReForge will record the actual positions of the bones from Blender into the DNA file (Neutral Joint Translations and Rotations, following Epic Games' terminology).
 - To assign the updated DNA file to a Metahuman in Unreal Engine, you need to drag and drop it into the Content Browser and select the relevant Skeletal Mesh.

+For troubleshooting, check out to our [Discord Server](https://discord.gg/qYtEq2ukDX).